Close

 It’s not just about the fact that there’s a child jealous of their parent’s affection.

-Some of the important people in the life of a child are parents, in particular, their mother.
-And when the attention of a parent isn’t directed entirely at them, but at something or someone else, jealousy rears its ugly head.
+Some of the important people in the life of a child are parents, in particular, the mother.
+And when the attention of a parent isn’t directed entirely at them but at something or someone else, jealousy rears its ugly head.

-However, it’s critical to note that it’s also common for jealousy in children to be felt toward a younger brother or sister, another adult, or even a stranger.
+However, jealousy is a common emotion that children feel toward a younger brother or sister, another adult, or even a stranger.

-Jealousy is one of the most difficult and unpleasant experiences a child can go through.
-It’s triggered by the fear of losing a meaningful adult relationship, and followed by anxiety over the perception that they’re no longer important and loved.
+Jealousy is one of the most complex emotions and unpleasant experiences a child can go through.
+It’s triggered by the fear of losing a meaningful adult relationship and followed by anxiety over the perception that they’re no longer important and loved.
 This results in anger towards the person who has taken this love away.

 There are many common reasons for jealousy in children: